 Ingredients for easy shrimp ceviche with avocado sit on a marble countertop.

-• Shrimp – fresh + peeled, and deveined
+• Shrimp – grab fresh peeled and deveined shrimp for this ceviche recipe.

 How to Make Shrimp Ceviche